codacy/docs/docs/release-notes/self-hosted/self-hosted-v10.0.0.md

 ## Bug fixes

+-   Fixed an issue that caused Codacy to display the coverage value on the wrong file in specific edge cases.
+(COV-25)
 -   Now, Codacy asks for confirmation when you change a code pattern parameter on a repository that follows a coding standard.
 (PLUTO-149)
 -   Fixed an issue that could cause the commit details page to display an empty **Diff** tab.
 (IO-129)